Purpose of this page

 In this part the liabilities and debts were recorded.

-This system established end of 19th century was in operation until
+This system established end of 19th century was in operation

-nationalization.
+regimes and nationalization.

 Agricultural cooperatives